kev0960/ModooCode/md/inst/getsec[smctrl].md

 The `GETSEC[SMCTRL]` instruction is available for performing certain SMX specific mode control operations.
 The operation to be performed is selected through the input register EBX.
 Currently only an input value in EBX of 0 is supported.
 All other EBX settings will result in the signaling of a general protection violation.

 If EBX is set to 0, then the SMCTRL leaf is used to re-enable SMI events.
 SMI is masked by the ILP executing the `GETSEC[SENTER]` instruction (SMI is also masked in the responding logical processors in response to SENTER rendezvous messages.).
-The determination of when this instruction is allowed and the events that are unmasked is dependent on the processor context (See Table6-11).
+The determination of when this instruction is allowed and the events that are unmasked is dependent on the processor context (See Table 6-11).
 For brevity, the usage of SMCTRL where EBX=0 will be referred to as GETSEC[SMCTRL(0)].

 As part of support for launching a measured environment, the SMI, NMI and INIT events are masked after `GETSEC[SENTER]`, and remain masked after exiting authenticated execution mode.
 Unmasking these events should be accompanied by securely enabling these event handlers.
 These security concerns can be addressed in VMX operation by a MVMM.